-- Child & Props: put props or puppets in front of a child & invite him to use them to tell you a story.
+Put props or puppets in front of a child and invite him to use them to tell you a story.
 Be sure to write down the child’s words as they tell you the story.
 Then, read the story back to him and encourage him to use the props to act out the story.

 Enjoy storytelling with your children today!